C/C++ CTest Test Case Generation

 Step 3: Run with coverage

-Generate coverage report (using gcovr).
+Generate coverage report using gcovr:

-gcovr -r .. --branches --object-directory . --gcov-executable "llvm-cov gcov"
+gcovr -r .. --txt-metric branch --object-directory . --gcov-executable "xcrun llvm-cov gcov"

 sudo apt install gcovr